 Achieving equal outcomes requires equitable opportunities.
 It also requires leaders to use a equity as a lens informing all of their decisions as they move ideas to impact.

 Young people and families are change agents, not just clients.
-Engage them along with all key stakeholders – within and across organizations, systems, and sectors.
+Leaders must engage them along with all key stakeholders – within and across organizations, systems, and sectors.

-We must assess and continuously improve quality, reach and impact across all places young people spend their time.
+Leaders must assess and continuously improve quality, reach, and impact across all places young people spend their time.

 Young people are ready when they can demonstrate the abilities they need to meet life’s demands.
 “Problem free isn’t fully prepared” and preparation for “next” is more than a diploma.